barnchri/uBooNE-NuMI-NuMuCCInclusive-From-Target-Contained-Analysis/README.md

 # uBooNE-NuMI-NuMuCCInclusive-From-Target-Contained-Analysis
 This is the analysis code used for my Ph.D. thesis measurement, the differential cross section of contained muon neutrino events from the NuMI beam target with MicroBooNE.

 This analysis involves a set of box cuts designed to separate out background from signal.
-No machine learning framework is used in this analysis's selection.
+No machine learning technique is used in this analysis's selection.

 This repository consists of three files: